Shijun-Wei/Machine-Learning/README.md

 # hello-world
-first repository ever
+first repository ever.
 I made a mistake by typing first as fist